 Introduction

-Asthma is a respiratory disorder that attacks the paths followed by air to and from the lungs according to Allan et al. (2015, p.567).
+Asthma is a respiratory disorder that attacks the paths followed by air to and from the lungs, according to Allan et al. (2015, p.567).
 Asthma disease causes inflammation and swelling of air paths.
 When these airways swell, the trails become narrower, and little air can get their way to the lungs.
 The air paths become highly allergic and sensitive.
 In the case of Jessica, the disease might have been caused by exposure to some respiratory defects, inhalation of airborne and cold infection.
-Asthma attack has severe defects to children of age five (Breuer et al.2015, p.420).
-It causes interference to the routine activities such as sleep, school, and playing.
+Asthma attack has severe defects in children of age five (Breuer et al.2015, p.420).
+It causes interference with routine activities such as sleep, school, and playing.
 The child always becomes bored and inactive.
 There are some common signs of asthma in children, which include:

 a) Breath shortness at all times.